Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Inglewood recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Building activity comprises 50% standalone homes and 50% medium to high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-As of now, Inglewood has around 533 people per approval, indicating a mature market.
-According to the latest AreaSearch quarterly estimate, Inglewood is projected to add approximately 882 residents by 2041.
-If current development rates persist, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth in the future.
+Inglewood's population density is around 533 people per approval, indicating a mature market.
+Future projections estimate an addition of 881 residents by 2041, based on the latest AreaSearch quarterly estimate.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development